Nadia Murad has become a global champion for girls and women.

 An ordinary day at this girl's school gets interrupted when war suddenly comes to town, depicted as a destructive, giant cloud.
 In a moment, her whole life is turned upside down, and she's forced to flee, hoping to find a place of safety.
 But even in a country that's physically safe, things aren't easy: when she shows up at a school, she's turned away... until a boy welcomes her in and gives her a chair he brought from home.
 Lyrical, poignant, and emotional, this picture book will help young readers understand the trauma caused by war and violence — and how little we have to give up to help those in need.

 Nadia's perfect twelfth birthday is interrupted by shocking news marking the beginning of the Arab Spring — and the start of the civil war in Syria.
 In mere months, her home city becomes a war zone, and her family decides to flee... but before they can, Nadia is buried in the rubble after a bombing, and her family is forced to go without her.
-As Nadia attempts to follow them, she receives help from an elderly bookbinder and encounters others like her, people young and old who just want safety and peace.
-Author N. H. Senzi uses Nadia's memories to highlight both the normal lives that most Syrians lived before the war, but also the hints of the dangers when your country is ruled by a dictator, creating a compelling look at the trauma facing Syrian refugees.
+As Nadia attempts to follow them, she receives help from an elderly bookbinder and encounters others like her: people young and old who just want safety and peace.
+Author N. H. Senzi uses Nadia's memories to highlight both the normal lives that most Syrians lived before the war, but also hints at the dangers when your country is ruled by a dictator, creating a compelling look at the trauma facing Syrian refugees.

 12-year-old Amira lives an ordinary life in South Darfur, Sudan, dreaming of adulthood and the chance for an education, but there is a constant fear under the surface: the Janjaweed, who are so dangerous that Amira’s mother tells her to run immediately if she sees them.
 When the Janjaweed do come, Amira is so traumatized that she falls into silence, even as the family finds a place to stay in the Kalma refugee camp.
 Slowly, with the help of the people around her — and the gift of a red pencil — Amira must find a way to restore hope to her life.
 Davis Pinkney ends this novel in free verse with an endnote with details about the conflict in Sudan and the real Kalma refugee camp, which still exists today.